XRPLF/xrpl-dev-portal/docs/concepts/tokens/decentralized-exchange/automated-market-makers.md

 - The asset must not be an LP Token from another AMM.
 - If the asset is a token whose issuer uses [Authorized Trust Lines](../fungible-tokens/authorized-trust-lines.md), the creator of the AMM must be authorized to hold those tokens.
 Only users whose trust lines are authorized can deposit that token into the AMM or withdraw it; however, users can still deposit or withdraw the other asset.
-- If the [Clawback amendment][] {% not-enabled /%} is enabled, the issuer of the token must not have enabled the ability to claw back their tokens.
+- If the [Clawback amendment][] is enabled, the issuer of the token must not have enabled the ability to claw back their tokens.

 ## LP Tokens